 - 1 tbsp worcestershire sauce

-- 2 c crispy fried onions like French's
+- 2 c crispy fried onions store-bought or homemade

 - salt and freshly cracked pepper